 Davinci Resolve Tips and Tricks

-If your just starting out in Resolve , it's an absolute must to learn what each of your scopes do, and how exactly they take information of the color, white/black point, saturation, etc, and visualize them.
+If you're just starting out in Resolve , it's an absolute must to learn what each of your scopes do, and how exactly they take information of the color, white/black point, saturation, etc, and visualize them.
+Especially if you are a VFX artist.

 The RGB Parade: Shows the tonal range of the image.
 This scope displays your image from left to right.